ONSdigital/Statistical-Method-Specifications/editing_and_imputation/editing/totals_components/technical_specification.md

 percentage then we go to stage 6 in section 5.5.
 Otherwise, we require manual editing and stop the method.

-The high and low percent range is calculated by sum of components and adding or subtracting the sum of components multiplied by the percentage difference threshold respectively.
+The high and low percent range is calculated by taking the sum of components and adding or subtracting the sum of components multiplied by the percentage difference threshold respectively.

 ### 5.6 Error Correction (Stage 6)